OpenTreeOfLife/reference-taxonomy/registry/README.md

 distinguished by topological constraints as formulated above.
 They must therefore be distinguished, if at all, using metadata.
 This is one of the rare cases where the metadata for an internal node matters.

+A limitation of this system is that every node must have either metadata or more than one child.

 ### Topological changes to the tree